tibber/com.tibber.athom/README.md

 ### Release Notes

+#### 1.8.4

+- Added fallback price currency EUR and areas BE, DE-LU, FI and NL
+- Prices no longer have internally truncated decimals when updated, but are still shown with two decimals
+- Updated dependencies

 #### 1.8.3

-- Properly clean up websockets in Homey cloud
+- Properly clean up websockets on Homey Bridge

 #### 1.8.2